Mark A. Matthews

 Mark A. Matthews (September 24, 1867 – 1940) was a Presbyterian minister in Seattle, Washington, from 1902 until his death.
 He was a leading city reformer, who investigated red light districts and crime scenes, denouncing corrupt politicians businessmen and saloon keepers.
 With 10,000 members, his was the largest Presbyterian Church in the country, and he was selected the national moderator in 1912.
 He built a model church, with night schools, unemployment bureaus, kindergarten, an anti-tuberculosis clinic, and the nation's first church-owned radio station.
 Matthews was the most influential clergymen in the Pacific Northwest, and one of the most active Social Gospelers in America.
 He was an enigmatic figure, holding views in common with both Christian fundamentalists and liberals, especially the Social Gospel movement.
 He battled corruption (especially in the person of Seattle mayor Hiram Gill) and encouraged social services.
 There is a statue of him in Seattle's Denny Park.

 In line with his Progressive leanings, Matthews was an advocate of the Temperance movement.
 In his writings, he extended the Temperance platform of abstinence from alcohol to include other vices and associated institutions.
 He is quoted as saying, "The saloon is the most fiendish, corrupt, hell-soaked institution that ever crawled out of the slime of the eternal pit. ...
 It takes your sweet innocent daughter, robs her of her virtue, and transforms her into a brazen, wanton harlot....
 It is the open sore of this land".
-Unusually for a prohibitionist, Matthews opposed women's suffrage.
-He also supported limitations on the immigration of Asians.